abhishekspeer/matrix/matrix-1/README.md

 # matrix
 Code base for MATRIX website
+NOTE: PLEASE REFER TO MARTIX-1, THIS REPOSITORY WON'T BE UPDATED FOR NOW.
 ## Installation
 1. Clone or download the repository.
 2. Create a new virtual environment for the project.